flams/emily/README.md

 		expect(store.has("c")).toBe(true);
 	});

-	it("can proxy methods to the inner data structure's methods", function () {
+	it("can alter the inner data structure and publish changes when it's an array", function () {
 		var store = new Store([0, 2, 3]),
 			newValue;